wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### General

-This code performs a suite of ANOVA tests to compare mean transect elevation rates by time interval to determine if they are significantly different.
-For the Whitewater Watershed data, our rates groups are 1855–1939, 1939–1965, and 1965–1994.
-The program's output are various tables of *p*-values and test statistics—they are printed rather than exported.
+This code performs a suite of ANOVA tests to compare mean transect elevation change rates over time to determine if they are significantly different.
+For the Whitewater Watershed data, our rate groups are 1855–1939, 1939–1965, and 1965–1994.
+The program's output are tables of *p*-values and test statistics—they are printed rather than exported.

 ### Initialization

-In the same location as the statistics program, create a new folder named *Input*, if one does not yet exist, where you will store the code's required input files.
+In the same location as the statistics program, create a new folder named *Input*, if one does not yet exist, where you will store the code's required input file:
-There is one:
 1. The mean transect elevation change rates to be tested.

 <p align="center">